 Gary Hatt purchased Bus Conversion Magazine in 2012 and published his first issue in October of that year.
 Starting with the February 2013 issue, Bruce has been writing articles for BCM on a fairly regular basis.
 As of the April 2018 issue, he has had 51 articles pulished in 42 separate issues.
 Those articles have contained approximately 150,000 words and almost 1,400 images (photographs or graphics).
 Most of these articles have been about technical projects on our bus, but have also included “featured bus articles,” projects on other people’s buses, rallies, places to visit, and things to do.

 BCM is THE unique source of information for owners of converted buses and motorcoaches, especially those doing their own conversions or redoing/maintaining a commercial conversion.
-By permission of the publisher, you can read the entire February 2013 issue here for free!
-If you like this issue, most back issues are available for sale.
 All issues since 2008 are available for digtal download and many, including ones older than that, are still available in print.

 If this looks like a magazine you would enjoy reading every month, you can also subscribe here using this link.

-First time subscribers can get a discount on a 1-year subscription.
-Use code “bfdig25off” to get 25% off the online (digital) edition.
+First time subscribers can get a 50% discount on 1-year subscription.
+Use Coupn Code “fay50off”.

 Bruce’s articles have appeared in the following issues (in reverse chronological order).
 The [Nnn] is the issue count and the [Ann] is the article count.
 The cover of each issue appears along with the article title(s) and description(s).